Advanced Driving Test Preparation

 DIA

-Although we have no affiliation to the above organisations, many of our tutors, along side being registered ADIs (Approved Driving Instructors) have passed their (often very tough) advanced driving tests as part of their contiunal development as driver trainers.
+Although we have no affiliation with the above organisations, many of our tutors, alongside, being registered ADIs (Approved Driving Instructors), have passed their (often very tough) advanced driving tests as part of their continual development as driver trainers.

 Our Training: